 Mindfulness is my own private practice where I have away to escape all of my thoughts and find bliss.
 To visit such communities and places such as the wonderful Plum Village is a bonus and to be able to connect with Mindful people locally is really great too.
 I am pleased that my children are very much involved in Mindfulness in their own ways too.

-This year I am undertaking a Mindfulness teacher training course with the British Mindfulness Institute.
-I will be applying my experiences and these teaching skills to a two year course for autistic adults starting in 2018.
+I have just started teaching Art and Mindfulness at The Art House in Sheffield.
+Next year I intend to undertake a Mindfulness Based Cognitive Therapy (MBCT) teacher training course with the British Mindfulness Institute.
+I will be applying my experiences and these teaching skills to a two year course for autistic adults.